 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a sneaky dungeon crawler, a bullet-filled tank shooter, and a snowplow simulator that will fire you at the drop of a beanie.
+Today we've got a 3D shooter with dinosaurs, an interesting 2D strategy title, an indie card battle game, a match-3 RPG, and a stylish endless racer.

 Pathogen is a turn-based strategy game, but it doesn't involve armor-clad warriors waging war against hordes of miscellaneous fiends.
 Instead, it tasks shapes of one color with overcoming similar shapes of another hue.
 It's the kind of simplistic, easy-to-grasp, abstract experience that tends to be very successful on mobile platforms.
 Now, after having made itself cozy in a competing app store a couple months ago, Pathogen has found its way onto Google Play.

 Everyone likes free stuff, and Amazon is sort of giving you more free stuff for your Android device today.
 The retailer is expanding Amazon Coins to all Android devices in the US, UK, and Germany through the Amazon Appstore.

 Coins can be used to buy apps or in-app content, but they used to only work on Amazon's Fire tablets.
 Now you can earn coins when purchasing certain apps and games and use them on any Android device.